Dopetwist/React-QR-Code-generator/README.md

 2. **Install Dependencies:**

-   On your terminal, use the command
+   On your terminal, use the command.

    `npm install`

 4. **Start the development server:**